jose-elias-alvarez/typescript.nvim/README.md

 ## Features

+### Commands

-The plugin exposes its functionality via Vim commands as well as a Lua API.
+The plugin exposes Vim commands as well as a Lua API.
 Vim commands are buffer-local, so you'll have access to them once `tsserver` has attached.

 The following commands are async by default, but you can make them run synchronously by adding a `!` to Vim commands or passing `{ sync = true }` to